Frequently Asked Questions

 - Payment may not legally be made from any other source of agency funds.

-The Judgment Fund Section in the Bureau of the Fiscal Service (Fiscal Service) of the United States Department of the Treasury administers the Judgment Fund.
+The Judgment Fund Branch in the Bureau of the Fiscal Service (Fiscal Service) of the United States Department of the Treasury administers the Judgment Fund.

 Only authorized officials of a federal agency may submit a request for payment from the Judgment Fund.
 Requests submitted by anyone other than an authorized federal official will be deemed fraudulent.
 Filing a false or fraudulent claim constitutes a Federal offense that is punishable by fines, imprisonment, or both.
 Refer to 31 U.S.C. § 3279 and 18 U.S.C § 287.